angular/angular-phonecat/README.md

 - Introduce the [$route] service which allows binding URLs for deep-linking with views
   - Replace content of root controller PhonesCtrl with [$route] configuration
-  - Map `/phones' to PhoneListCtrl and partails/phones-list.html
+  - Map `/phones' to PhoneListCtrl and partials/phones-list.html
-  - Map `/phones/phone-id' to PhoneDetailCtrl and partails/phones-detail.html
+  - Map `/phones/phone-id' to PhoneDetailCtrl and partials/phones-detail.html
   - Copy deep linking parameters to root controller `params` property for access in sub controllers
   - Replace content of index.html with [ng:view]
 - Create PhoneListCtrl view
   - Move code which fetches phones data into PhoneListCtrl
   - Move existing HTML from index.html to partials/phone-list.html
-- Create PhoneDetailsCtrl view
+- Create PhoneDetailCtrl view
   - Wire [$route] service to map `/phanes/phone-id` to map to this controller.
-  - Empty PhoneDetailsCtrl
+  - Empty PhoneDetailCtrl
   - Place holder partials/phane-details.html

 ## step-8